1inch/jobocar/README.md

 Smart Contracts written in Solidity and deployed on Ethereum blockchain for the backend implementation.
 Python for updating E-Paper display.
 Raspberry Pi with LTE modem, GPS tracker, RFID reader, 4k camera and a 15" touchscreen for vehicle hardware kit.
+Continues deployment with Circle CI and Github Pages.

 ## Challenges we ran into